Back

 The three are told to make a burnt offering with Job as their intercessor, "for only to him will I show favour".
 Elihu, the critic of Job and his friends, is notably omitted from this part of the narrative.

-The epilogue describes Job's health being restored, his riches and family remade, and that Job lives to see the new children born into his family produce grandchildren up to the fourth generation.
+The epilogue describes Job's health being restored, his riches and family being remade, and Job living to see the new children born into his family produce grandchildren up to the fourth generation.

 The character Job appears in the 6th-century BCE Book of Ezekiel as an exemplary righteous man of antiquity, and the author of the Book of Job has apparently chosen this legendary hero for his parable.
 Scholars generally agree that it was written between the 7th and 3rd centuries BCE, with the 6th century BCE as the most likely period for various reasons.
 The anonymous author was almost certainly an Israelite, although the story is set outside Israel, in southern Edom or northern Arabia, and makes allusion to places as far apart as Mesopotamia and Egypt.
 Despite the Israelite origins, it appears that the Book of Job was composed in a time where wisdom literature was common, but not acceptable to Judean sensibilities (i.e. during the Babylonian exile and shortly after).